A New Rule Results in Cost-Of-Living Reimbursement for House Members

 During a 2022 committee hearing, former Representative Gregg Harper, R-Miss., testified that he had to end his congressional service because he could not afford to serve and provide care for his son, who had a rare medical condition.4 Although this is a single experience, it does echo a growing salary issue for rank-and-file members of Congress.
 Washington, D.C., boasts some of the highest cost of living in the nation.
 As of January 2023, the average cost of rent for a studio apartment is upwards of $2,300.5

 Supporters of the plan argue that it would broaden who could afford to serve in an elected position in Congress.
-In an effort to address growing costs and provide a living wage to Capitol Hill staffers, $35 million was added to each member’s annual budget.
-However, any costs that members incur under this new rule would be taken from those budgets and, possibly, the pockets of congressional staff.
+In an effort to address growing costs and provide a living wage to Capitol Hill staffers, $35 million was added to members’ annual office budget.
+However, any costs that members incur under this new rule would be taken from that budget and, possibly, the pockets of congressional staff.

 In an interview with the Washington Examiner, former Representative Mo Brooks, R-Ala., was critical of the new rule giving House representatives cost-of-living pay. ”You can have a reasonable public policy debate on whether congressmen should be paid more or less. … It’s the people’s money.
 It’s the people’s business,” he said.
 “Any pay raise or improvement and compensation package ought to be done in the public arena.
 And this one was not.”6

 - Do you agree with the compensation rule change?
 Why or why not?

 - What are the arguments for reimbursement?
 Why do you think they are valid or invalid?